 MRCWG is implementing a project on "Fish and Biodiversity Cross Boundaries: Enabling Collaborative Capacity Building to Improve the Protection of Marine Resources and Strengthen Future Economic Security and Ocean Wealth in the Asia- Pacific Region."
 The group also organised the 10th APEC Roundtable Meeting on the improvement of the Business Private Sector in the Sustainability of the Marine Environment.
-Key outcomes from the roundtable is the list of recommendations on financial support for conservation and the promotion of green labels, broader participation of environmental non-governmental organizations (NGOs), the reinforcement of policies of coastal zone management.
-The 11th Roundtable is scheduled to be held in the last quarter of 2010.
+Key outcomes from the roundtable is the list of recommendations on financial support for conservation and the promotion of green labels, broader participation of environmental non-governmental organizations (NGOs), the reinforcement of 2010.